 Dental Assistants and Hygienists

-Especially when it comes to the role of Dental Hygienists, people usually assume this is a career that takes an advanced degree.
+People assume that the role of dental hygienists is a career that requires an advanced degree.
 Surprisingly, you can become a hygienist in as little as two years, with the last part of your education being hands-on experience.
-A hygienist is someone who cleans your teeth, removing the plaque and build up and helping you keep your teeth healthy.
+A hygienist is someone who cleans your teeth, removes plaque, builds up, and helps you keep your teeth healthy.

 Dental Assisting is a much faster program.
 In this role, you assist the dentist with his everyday work, including fillings, root canals, and extractions.
 An advanced dental assisting degree allows you to perform even more advanced functions during these tasks.